Flood Factor®Find frequently asked questions about Flood Factor, articles about the flood methodology and details on

 For commercial use or non-profits, academics, or public sector professionals needing data at a property level, First Street Foundation provides access to property-specific flood, wildfire, and heat risk statistics for purchase.
 Learn more.

 For nonprofits, academics, and the public sector, aggregated flood, wildfire, and heat risk summary statistics are now available for public, noncommercial use through the AWS Registry of Open Data.
 Learn more.

 If you believe your property’s FEMA zone is incorrect, a flood control feature is missing, or you have more information about a historic flood please reach out to us!

 Flood Factor® is a free online tool created by the nonprofit First Street Foundation® that makes it easy for Americans to find their property’s risk of flooding and understand how flood risks are changing because of a changing environment.
 First Street Foundation’s flood model is, built upon the excellent work of FEMA, NOAA, NASA, USGS, and many others, as well as the established and peer-reviewed work of all of our flood model partners.
-Please let us know if RiskFactor.com is displaying an incorrect FEMA zone, a flood control feature is missing, or if you have additional information regarding the impact of a historic flood.
+Please let us know if RiskFactor.com is displaying an incorrect FEMA zone, if a flood control feature is missing, or if you have additional information regarding the impact of a historic flood.
 We are continuously working to refine our flood model methodology and incorporate new information into Flood Factor to ensure we are providing the best, most accurate picture of flood risk to our users.

 The projections shown on Flood Factor come from the First Street Foundation Flood Model.
 We have made our flood model’s full technical methodology available to the public because we support scientific collaboration and data transparency.
 Like all flood models, its projections are intended to help provide a fuller understanding of flood risks, and we encourage you to supplement this information with additional data.
-We are committed to the accuracy of our data and will continue to grow, adapt, and incorporate feedback and expand our model over time, including an annual data update.
+We are committed to the accuracy of our data and will continue to grow, adapt, incorporate feedback, and expand our model over time, including an annual data update.

 Data that will help improve the Flood Model